Following is an overview of the early course of a typical Chapter 7 bankruptcy case.

-A husband and wife may file a joint petition or individual petitions.
-Even if filing jointly, a husband and wife are subject to all the document filing requirements of individual debtors.
+A married couple may file a joint petition or individual petitions.
+Even if filing jointly, a married couple is subject to all the document filing requirements of individual debtors.

 Fees and Payment Options

 As of December 1, 2016, the courts must charge a case filing fee, a miscellaneous administrative fee, and a trustee surcharge.
 Normally, the fees must be paid to the clerk of the court upon filing.
 With the court's permission, however, individual debtors may pay in installments.
 The number of installments is limited to four, and the debtor must make the final installment no later than 120 days after filing the petition.
 For cause shown, the court may extend the time of any installment, provided that the last installment is paid not later than 180 days after filing the petition.
 Id.
 The debtor may also pay an administrative fee and the trustee surcharge in installments.
 If a joint petition is filed, only one filing fee, one administrative fee, and one trustee surcharge are charged.
 Debtors should be aware that failure to pay these fees may result in dismissal of the case.

 If the debtor's income is less than 150% of the poverty level (as defined in the Bankruptcy Code), and the debtor is unable to pay the chapter 7 fees even in installments, the court may waive the requirement that the fees be paid.